An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: Background

-The ML supply chain has emerged as a complex structure with many steps and components, each of which can affect the final output of a given model.
-Lee \etal identify eight stages in the generative AI supply chain, but most apply more broadly: 1) the creation of expressive works that will eventually be used to train a model, 2) the conversion of these expressive works into digital data, 3) the compilation of these data points into training datasets, 4) the creation of an ML model by selecting an architecture, training datasets, and a training algorithm, 5) the fine-tuning of existing ``base'' models, 6) the deployment of the trained/fine-tuned model as a service, 7) the use of the model to generate output, and finally 8) applying additional alignment to further improve the model or meet user needs \cite{lee2023talkin}.
+The ML supply chain has become a complex structure with many steps and components, each of which can affect the final output of a given model.
+Lee \etal~\cite{lee2023talkin} identify eight events in the generative AI supply chain, but most apply to AI systems more broadly : \begin{enumerate} \item The creation of expressive works that will eventually be used to train a model; \item The conversion of these expressive works into digital data; \item The compilation of these data points into training datasets; \item The creation of an ML model by selecting an architecture, training datasets, and a training algorithm; \item The fine-tuning of existing ``base'' models; \item The deployment of the trained/fine-tuned model as a service; \item The use of the model to generate output, and finally \item Applying additional alignment to further improve the model or meet user needs. \end{enumerate}

+More generally, the ML supply chain comprises various components, including datasets, models, and traditional software.
+These components relate to each other in several key ways, including data examples being collected to create a dataset, multiple datasets being aggregated to create a composite dataset, datasets being used to train ML models, models being fine-tuned on pre-trained base models, and models being incorporated into software projects.
+These complex relationships distinguish the ML supply chain from other software supply chains: different steps in the process of creating and deploying ML models can feed back into each other in various, nonlinear ways, as identified by Lee \etal~\cite{lee2023talkin}, and different types of dependency relationships can relate to or build off of the original works in different ways, as identified by Duan \etal~\cite{duan2024modelgo}.
+Understanding how work relates is important, as reusing any component through a supply chain can raise security risks or licensing implications~\cite{wangmanaging}.

 Modern ML models are also becoming increasingly complex with respect to their architectures.
-For example, Mixture of Expert (MoE) models and ensemble models comprise multiple specialized models trained by dividing the problem space into homogeneous regions \cite{masoudnia2014mixture, mixtral}.
+For example, Mixture of Expert (MoE) models and ensemble models comprise multiple specialized models trained by dividing the problem space into homogeneous regions~\cite{masoudnia2014mixture, mixtral}.
 Recent work has also proposed using smaller ML models to replace the hidden states within a Recurrent Neural Network (RNN) architecture to facilitate better recall and compression of context \cite{sun2024learning}.
-Both of these examples demonstrate that understanding the relationships among models and among model architectures will become increasingly difficult.
+Both examples demonstrate that understanding the relationships among models and model architectures will become increasingly difficult.